JoeBrueneman/sql-challenge/README.md

 - `salaries`: Lists employee salaries.
 - `titles`: Contains titles associated with each employee.

+##Images

+Review the images folder for screenshots of each sql query as listed below.

 ##Data Modeling

 Data Modeling was created using QuickDBD and exported as PNG file in the EmployeeSQL folder in my local and pushed into the github.